 Your admission to the BAM program will not be decided until midterm grades for one of these graduate-level courses have been made available to the admissions committee.
 We will occasionally consider requests to use a different LING MA course as the qualifying course.

 Fall applications must be received before October 25.
-Spring applications must be received before Spring Break.
+Spring applications must be received before Spring Break (in 2021, by March 19).

 Undergraduates cannot register for graduate courses directly.
 If you want to take one, you must see the Department's Graduate Advisor.
 If they approve your plan, the Program Assistant in the department office will register you for that course.